-Formally titled Human Learning, the revised program in Early Human Development and Learning has strong components in psychology and sociology.
-Individuals interested in this major will become knowledgeable in human growth and development, particularly from birth to age eight, will examine the psychological and cognitive influences on learning, and analyze ways the social and cultural environments affect learning.
+Formerly titled Human Learning, the revised program in Early Childhood Education has strong components in psychology and sociology.
+Individuals interested in this major will become knowledgeable in human growth and development, particularly from birth to age eight, will examine the psychological and cognitive influences on learning, and will analyze ways the social and cultural environments affect learning.

 This major provides a route to teacher licensure in Early Childhood Education, PreK-3.

-Requirements for the B.S. in Early Human Development and Learning (30 s.h.)
+Requirements for the B.S. in Early Childhood Education (30 s.h.)

-The major in Early Human Development and Learning still requires a minimum of
+The major in Early Childhood Education still requires a minimum of

 24 semester hours credit in Behavioral Sciences.
 The course of study must include